jdbeutel/ics699-docs/finalReport/finalReport.md

 I did that using a configuration like the following, to avoid committing the sensitive stuff to the repo, so I can eventually make the code repos public again.
+I include the example here, because it is not in the repo.

     // in Config.groovy, configuring the external config file grails.config.locations = ["file:${userHome}/grails-conf/${appName}-config.groovy"]